JuliaPhysics/SolidStateDetectors.jl/docs/src/man/plotting.md

 * `markeralpha`: Sets the alpha value for markers.
 * `n_arc`: Controls the discretization of curved objects in a mesh.
 Each full ellipse is divided into `n_arc` segments.
 Partial ellipses are drawn with a proportional number (`n_arc*f` with `f<1`) of segments.`n_arc = 40` is the default value.
 Smaller `n_arc` values will result in faster plotting, specially if the geometry contains tori or ellipsoids.
 * `n_vert_lines`: Controls the number of wireframe "vertical" lines in a mesh. `n_vert_lines = 2` is the default value.
 A maximum of `n_arc*f` vertical lines can be drawn on each curved object.
 This keyword is ignored by polygons.
 * `n_samples`: Controls the marker density. `n_samples = 40` is the default value.
-For faster plotting reduce this value.
-To compensate for the visual impact of lower marker densities consider increasing `markersize` and/or `markeralpha`.
-Note that marker density is intended to be even across all dimensions.
-Therefore, if the aspect ratio of the axes is very unequal, visual distortions will occur.
+Reduce this value for faster plotting.
+Consider increasing `markersize` and/or `markeralpha` to compensate for the visual impact of lower marker densities.
+Note that the marker density is intended to be even across all dimensions.
+Therefore, visual distortions will occur if the aspect ratio of the axes is far from unity.

 ## Scalar Potential Plots